karthiksharma98/sap-starterkit/doc/code_setup.md

 - `--config`: Provides the configuration file for the mmdetection model.
 Can be found in the mmdetection repo.
 - `--weights`: Provides the weights for the mmdetection model.
 Can be downloaded from the [model zoo](https://github.com/open-mmlab/mmdetection/blob/v2.7.0/docs/model_zoo.md).
 - `--in-scale`: Input scale for the mmdetection model.
 We use 1.0 for our baselines.
+This is the scale relative to the size of images in the Argoverse-HD dataset.
+So a scale of 1.0 refers to images with resolution 1920x1200 whereas a scale of 0.5 would be images resized to 960x600.
 - `--annot-path`: Same as in start_server.sh described above.
 - `--eval-config`: Same as in start_server.sh described above.